truthcoin/www.truthcoin.info/files/game-theory-of-thrones.md

 #### Attribution

 * The Usurper isn't happy about this.
 He would rather attribute the onset of violence to the attackers -- unfortunately, they have used restraint and so far only attacked a door.
 The Usurper can hardly claim that it is wrong to break down a door to deal with unreasonable people, as this is exactly what *he himself* was doing moments earlier.
 Instead, recognizing the threat posed to him by the silence falling all around him, he attempts to reverse the trend by yelling and loudly drawing his sword.
-And he thereby re-escalates the situation.
+And he thereby re-escalates the situation.[^n]

+[^n]: A similar strategy ... http://wildsftours.com/alcatraz/ .. food riots.

 #### Negotiation